Comprehensive Legal Solutions. Trusted Counsel. Real Results.

 What Is The First Step I Should Take In My Divorce?

 If anyone believes that he or she may want to be divorced from his or her spouse, the first thing that person should do is consult with an attorney.
-Any time there is possibility for a divorce, a spouse should be fully informed as to what his or her rights and/or obligations are.
+Any time there is a possibility for a divorce, a spouse should be fully informed as to what his or her rights and/or obligations are.
 An individual can then determine what the next steps in the process should be.

 Equitable Distribution Of Marital Property